-Supervised learning, unsupervised learning, and reinforcement learning are the three types of machine learning but rest assured we are not trying to complicate matters for you.
+Supervised learning, unsupervised learning, and reinforcement learning are the three types of machine learning but we’ll break this down for your further.

-Simply put, supervised learning is based on data labeled by humans while the opposite refers to unlabeled data which is interpreted by the machine according to patterns or previous data.
-On the other hand, reinforced learning is focused on a reward system.
+Simply put, supervised learning is based on data labeled by humans.
+The opposite refers to unlabeled data that is interpreted by the machine according to patterns or previous data.
+On the other hand, reinforced learning focuses on a reward system.

-As you might expect, the most common and straightforward of these is supervised learning which accounts for the vast majority of machine learning in every industry.
+As you might expect, the most common and straightforward of these is supervised learning.
+This accounts for the vast majority of machine learning in every industry.

 Using Machine Learning for Startups

-As you may know, the above is not nearly enough to explain the impact or role of machine learning and for this reason, let us considered a brief example:
+As you may know, the above is not nearly enough to explain the impact or role of machine learning.
+For this reason, let us consider a brief example:

 Have you ever wondered how advertisements for products or services find their way into your newsfeed, right after you spend time viewing or searching for these same items?
 Maybe they suddenly appear or stick out in the advertisement section on search engines?

-Indeed, this is no coincidence but rather a direct result of machine learning which is used by almost every major platform from Bing and Google to Facebook and YouTube.
+Indeed, this is no coincidence.
+Rather, it’s a direct result of machine learning that is used by almost every major platform from Bing and Google to Facebook and YouTube.

 However, machine learning is not merely for the major brands, and this process is increasingly popular with savvy marketers.
-After all, one of the main objectives in marketing is to gather as much information as possible, which can then be used to create content and establish the most suitable strategy.
+After all, one of the main objectives in marketing is to gather as much information as possible.
+This information can then be used to create content and establish the most suitable strategy.

 Here are some of the ways in which machine learning can benefit any business:

-When you consider Facebook, Google Ads or one of the many more platforms which allow adverts, you will see the perfect example of machine learning in action.
-As you know, these platforms collect endless information about users and behaviors which is then used to help paid advertisements target the right people.
+Take a moment to think about Facebook, Google Ads, or one of the many platforms that allow adverts.
+You will see the perfect example of machine learning in action.
+As you know, these platforms collect endless information about users and their behavior which is then used to help create advertisements to target the right people.

 Marketing is heavily reliant on information while research and reports are some of the most critical parts of the process for any product or service.
 In this respect, machine learning can extract vital information for performance, and this can be tweaked or changed to improve upon the initial strategy.
-At the same time, machine learning is also invaluable to research as it allows businesses to interpret the needs and wants which can eventually lead them to create the best product or service.
+At the same time, machine learning is also invaluable to research.
+This is because it allows businesses to interpret the needs and wants that can eventually lead them to create the best product or service.